danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 ### jsoncons::cbor::cbor_view

-A `cbor_view` object refers to a constant contiguous sequence of bytes belonging to an underlyng `cbor_value` object.
+A `cbor_view` object refers to a constant contiguous sequence of bytes.

 #### Header
 ```c++